She's the star witness against Sam Bankman-Fried. Her testimony was explosive

 In 2018, she and Bankman-Fried "started sleeping together on and off," Ellison told the court.
 And "in the summer of 2020, we eventually started a romantic relationship."

-Over the course of TK hours of testimony, she described in detail personal and professional ups and downs, and the conspiracy of which she has admitted to being an integral part.
+Over the course of hours of testimony, she described in detail personal and professional ups and downs, as well as the conspiracy that she has admitted to being an integral part of.

 "When you were working at Alameda, did you commit any crimes?" the prosecution asked Ellison.